Unfortunately, the policies that work tend to deliver much less dramatic headlines.

 The re- instatement of a migration impacts fund would ensure that local areas can cope from unexpected inflows.
 The government should work to make welfare more contributory, for example through introducing a salary insurance scheme and a separate benefits system for young people.

 EU immigration is a contentious issue but effective policy options are available.
 Unfortunately, the policies that work tend to deliver much less dramatic headlines.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.